maartene/AoC2024/Day19/NOTES.md

 - ⚠️ TODO

 ## 🍅 Pomodoro 1
-- ⚠️ Read the description
+- ✅ Read the description
-- ⚠️ Import the input data
+- ✅ Import the input data
+- 🚧 Standard 'outside-in strategy' to solve part 1
 - ⚠️ Make the example input pass